Barbara L. Thorne

 Research Interests

-Evolutionary biology, termite biology, evolution of eusociality, genetics, urban and structural integrated pest management
+Evolutionary biology, termite biology, evolution of eusociality, genetics, urban and structural integrated pest management, invasive species

-PROGRAM DESCRIPTION: My research program focuses on the biology of termites, including studies in evolution, genetics, population biology, behavioral ecology, taxonomy, and systematics.
+PROGRAM DESCRIPTION: My research program focuses on the biology of termites, including studies in evolution, genetics, population biology, behavioral ecology, taxonomy, and systematics, and invasive species.

 There is also an applied aspect to the program.
 We integrate results of basic research with the development and testing of new technologies for suppression and control of termites.
 The goals of this approach are to more precisely target and effectively impact termites, thereby reducing pesticide use and exposure around homes.
 Evaluation of inspection and treatment programs using termite baits is an example of this link between basic and applied research.